W.G. Pringle IV

 Design

-It became clear from user interviews that different user types needed to be catered for in the design.
-Initially, the MASVS Report would be a high-level executive summary.
-Revealing to the user how the application performs in regards to to the MASVS standard testing groups.
-It seemed reasonable to let users go farther after that.
-To drill down on the same page.
-Both the development leaders and the project managers benefited from this.
-The viewer can then drill down to more specific information, such as the individual findings, inside the same report and context.
-What is acceptable and, more specifically, what re
+It became clear from user interviews that different user types needed to be considered in the design.
+Initially, the MASVS Report would serve as a high-level executive summary, revealing to the user how the application performs with regard to the MASVS standard testing groups.
+It seemed reasonable to allow users to delve deeper after that, drilling down on the same page.
+Both development leaders and project managers benefited from this approach.
+The viewer can then access more specific information, such as individual findings, within the same report and context.

 Apps.